About this programme

 1. Apply to the University of Brighton directly

-You can arrange your study abroad programme with the University of Brighton directly.
-Apply online now.
+You can arrange your study abroad programme with the University of Brighton directly using our online application form.

 2. Apply through your own university